 path to the binary for the program being debugged by expanding any occurences

-in the arguments to the script into the path to the binary.
+of $program in the arguments to the script into the path to the binary.

 The test script is expected to load the binary onto the target device, execute it, print its output to stdout, and exit with 0 if the test was successful, or a non-zero status if it was not.